RohitDhankar/R-Beginners-Online-Virtual-Learning-Session/README.md

 > objects()
 #
 ```
-As seen below - when we use the GUI within R Studio or the Console to install

-a R Package from a CRAN Mirror - we will be able to see a Console

-output as below - your may differ in certain aspects due to different

-directory structure and OS .
+As seen below - when we use the GUI within R Studio or the Console to install a R Package from a CRAN Mirror - we will be able to see a Console output as below - yours may differ in certain aspects due to different directory structure and Operating System etc.

 ```
 > install.packages(c("psych","ggplot2")) # installing multiple packages